WASC Web Application Firewall Evaluation Criteria Project Mailing List

 quality projects from the WASC Board i.e. "Talking about WASC, we should

-merge :) (as in WASC joins OWASP , and OWASP keeps the brand)" as quoted
+merge :) (as in WASC joins OWASP , and OWASP keeps the brand)

 from http://lists.owasp.org/pipermail/owasp-board/2007-July/005773.html.